-Approximately 5% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Approximately 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
 Each manuscript is assigned to two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is up to 43 days.
-The approximate rejection rate is 20%.
-The final decision on the acceptance of a manuscript for publication is made by the meeting of Editorial Board members.
+The period from submission to the first decision is up to 9 days.
+The approximate rejection rate is 55%.
+The final decision on the acceptance of a manuscript for publication is made by a meeting of the members of the Editorial Board (in complex cases) and by the responsible editors (usually two) with a subsequent report at the Editorial Board meeting (in usual cases).